tc39/notes/es7/2017-01/jan-25.md

 AWB: There are two aspects to this, one is the spec time, the other is time to implement.
 Particularly, time to implement across all the major implementations.
 Do people actually think they can manage to implement BigInts?
 What are the differences?

-FH: Shouldn't we value users over implementability?
+FHN: Shouldn't we value users over implementability?

 AWB: Where there is a usecase for this, and there are usecases, it's becoming a relatively critical need, this is not something we should be looking for 5 years from now.
 If we said it was bignums, when can we reasonably expect that implementations would have produced viable performant implementations in browsers?